-When an employee is hired, they will be given a "Letter of Understanding".
+When an employee is hired, they will be given a "New Hire Letter".
 This letter will address issues such as salary, work hours, and other information and does not constitute a contract of employment.
-The Letter of Understanding must be signed and returned to the Agency as explained in Section 3.
+The New Hire Letter must be signed and returned to the Agency as explained in Section 3.
 Each new employee must also complete the orientation procedure with the Director of Human Resources or with his or her supervisor as outlined in Section 4 and in the program's Procedures Manual.
 Each employee must read and become familiar with the Employee Handbook and their program's Procedures Manual.
-All Head Start / Early Head Start employees, hired after August, 1985, will be required to release information concerning previous involvement in child abuse and/or neglect.
+All Head Start / Early Head Start employees will be required to release information concerning involvement in child abuse and/or neglect as required by Tennessee Child Care Licensure.
 A consent form will be signed to release criminal records on a new employee to the Head Start / Early Head Start Program.
 Any information received will be evaluated in relation to the employee's qualifications and fitness to work with preschool children.
 Some positions and funding sources require specific background checks to be completed on employees.